fossas/meta-fossa/GUIDE.md

 to the FOSSA support team, we can further investigate the issue for you.

 ## FAQ

+### Why do `meta-fossa` recipes not cache?

+`meta-fossa` recipes are set `nostamp`, so they always run.

+This is required because in our testing we found that modifying patch sets does not cause the recipe to re-run, so we cannot rely on build system caching.

 ### Why are vulnerabilities not supported?